odpi/egeria-docs/site/docs/release-notes/roadmap.md

     - [Integration services](/services/omis) each provide a specialized API to integration connectors.
 These are hosted in an [integration daemon](/concepts/integration-daemon).
 The purpose of the integration services is to simplify the implementation and management of connectors that integrate metadata exchange with third party technologies.
     - [View services](/services/omvs) provide the services used by UIs.
 They are typically fine-grained services and they run in the [view server](/concepts/view-server).
 The use of the separate server (and server platform) enables an extra firewall to be erected between the view servers and the metadata servers and governance servers, hiding the internal systems from end users.
 - The [open metadata types](/types) provide definitions for the different types of metadata needed by an organization.
 The open metadata type system is extendable; however, by providing a comprehensive starter set, and encouraging tools to use them, Egeria ensures metadata can be seamlessly shared amongst them.
+- The [framework services](/services/framework-services) provide Egeria clients to support metadata retrieval for connectors defined by the [frameworks](/frameworks).
 - The [OMAG Server Platform](/concepts/omag-server-platform) provides a multi-tenant runtime platform for [OMAG Servers](/concepts/omag-server).
 Each OMAG Server hosts the connectors along with the Egeria services to integrate third party technology.
     - The [server chassis](/services/server-chassis) uses Spring Boot to provide the web server and REST API support for the platform.
     - The [administration services](/services/admin-services/overview) supports configuring and operating the OMAG Platform and Servers.
 Details of how to use the admin services are provided in the [administration guide](/guides/admin/guide)